splunk/public-o11y-docs/infrastructure/use-navigators.rst

 #.
 Select :guilabel:`Navigation menu` then :guilabel:`Infrastructure`.
 #.
 Select :guilabel:`Hosts` under :guilabel:`My Data Center`.
 #.
-Click a square to select a host instance you want to drill down into.
+Select a square to select a host instance you want to drill down into.
 For instance, you want to look into the details of a host named ``ip-10-0-3-92.us-west-2.compute.internal``.
 #.
-Once you are in the drilldown view for ``ip-10-0-3-92.us-west-2.compute.internal``, you can navigate to Splunk Log Observer to see all logs for the same host by clicking :guilabel:`Logs for host ip-10-0-3-92.us-west-2.compute.internal` on the related resources navigation menu.
+Once you are in the drilldown view for ``ip-10-0-3-92.us-west-2.compute.internal``, you can navigate to Splunk Log Observer to see all logs for the same host by selecting :guilabel:`Logs for host ip-10-0-3-92.us-west-2.compute.internal` on the related resources navigation menu.
 #.
-If you click any log on the list, the related resources navigation menu shows up.
+If you select any log on the list, the related resources navigation menu shows up.
 To navigate back to the drilldown view for the same host instance, click :guilabel:`Host called ip-10-0-3-92.us-west-2.compute.internal` on the related resources navigation menu.

 .. _dashboard-section: